 I move out through the door, rough floorboards scraping my feet.
-My father and I have just finished laying down new boards that we’ve spirited away from a big house in town that was razed after a fire destroyed its top floors.
-I’ve spent days punching nails, but still have missed several, and in that half-way that we did so many things, some of the boards are rough and poorly sealed.
-The landing is small: three rooms open on it.
+My father and I have just finished laying down new boards pilfered from the big house in town they had razed.
+The boards are irregular, lined up in that half-way that we did so many things.

 I slip into the next room and feel my way to the back.
 Another sister is on the top bunk, her head rolled off her pillow.
 She seems barely asleep.
 How can she rest?
 She catalogs everything that should be done, but isn’t, and her dreams race to fill the vacuum.

 Another sister lies on the bunk below, frozen like a fossil from Pompeii.
 She has only just learned to walk, to improve on the crippled lurch that propelled her with uncertain purpose throughout the house.

 The baby is in the crib.
 Every breath is a punch at the night.
 She wheezes.

 There is nothing here.
 I can leave this room.